sassdrew/homelab/30-Answer/README.md

-# Creating a bookstack Server
+# Creating a answer Server
-Creating a bookstack Server!
-Here is the [youtube video](https://www.youtube.com/watch?v=dSP8o5XBs08&list=PLhkW8M2MBf-H33LeTrVMc0LwN3EuOqGQV&index=49&pp=gAQBiAQB) to follow with this guide!
+Creating a answer Server!
+Here is the [youtube video](https://www.youtube.com/watch?v=goJ9mqZUwf4&list=PLhkW8M2MBf-H33LeTrVMc0LwN3EuOqGQV&index=71&pp=gAQBiAQB) to follow with this guide!

 > Note: The Operating System I am using is Oracle Linux 8, commands may vary depending on the Operating System of choice!